canbax/davraz/README.md

 1. To visualize a tiger graph database, fill [db-config.json](db-config.json) file.
 You should fill everything except for `token` and `tokenExpire` fields.
 2. Run `node proxy_server.js` to run proxy server.
 Proxy server makes HTTP request to Tiger Graph REST API and passes responses to the client-side.
-3. Run `npm run ng s` to run angular in development mode.
+3. Run `npm i` and run `npm run ng s` to run angular in development mode.
 4. Open http://localhost:4200 if everything is OK, `Data>Sample Data` should bring some data from your Tiger Graph Database.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.4.